-Title Insurance Protects Your Investment
+Title Insurance for Your Peace of Mind

-You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.
+You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

 Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Title insurance usually covers:

 U.S.A.
 Lending, Inc. can walk you through the pitfalls of getting a mortgage.
-Call us: 305-967-7200.
+Give us a call at 305-967-7200.